 - Scholarships are available for current AAG ‘Student’ members.

-- Applicants must be attending "Full Conference" to the AAG Conference in the year of application for the Award and presenting their research findings via an oral, poster or tabletop presentation.
+- Applicants must be attending "Full Conference" to the AAG Conference in the year of application for the Award and presenting their research findings via a FACE TO FACE ie Oral, poster, ThinkTank, Art presentation.

 - Applicants do not have to have had their abstracts accepted at the time of submitting their application for the Award but must show proof of acceptance as soon as received.